 Prerequisite, Aerodynamics 200.
 A more advanced study of aerodynamic principles and their development.
-Would be accompanied with the practical appliants of these principles and their development. cation of these principles to design and to performance estimates.
+Would be accompanied with the practical application of these principles to design and to performance estimates.

 301-302 (159-160).
 Aerodynamics of Lighter-Than-Air Craft.
 2 credits each semester.